lyricat/Hotot/README.md

 * gtk3
 * libwebkit3

-On Ubuntu 11.10 all of these ressources are available in the standard repositories.
+On Ubuntu 11.10 all of these resources are available in the standard repositories.

 ```shell
 $ sudo apt-get install libqt4-dev cmake intltool